tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 - target: An expression that is the target of case-based queries
 - case-expr: A predicate test, literal value or pattern to match against
 - guard: An optional predicate expression to gate whether or not an otherwise matching case-clause will in fact match
-- block: The expression to be evaluated if the case matches, and any supplied guard evaluates to true
+- block: The expressions to be evaluated if the case matches, and any supplied guard evaluates to true

 Examples: